Ōe Station (Aichi): History

-Ōe Station was opened on May 10, 1917 as a station on the Aichi Electric Railway Company.
-The Aichi Electric Railway became part of the Meitetsu group on August 1, 1935.
-Express train service was discontinued from 1990.
-Later that year, a spur line to Nagoya Port, the Meitetsu Chikkō Line began operations.
+Ōe Station was opened on 10 May 1917, as a station on the Aichi Electric Railway Company.
+On 15 January 1924, a spur line to Nagoya Port, the Meitetsu Chikkō Line began operations.
+The Aichi Electric Railway became part of the Meitetsu group on 1 August 1935.
+Semi-express train service was discontinued from 29 October 1990.
+Later that year, the dedicated Chikkō Line platform was completed.
 A new station building was completed in December 2004, at which time the Tranpass system of magnetic fare cards with automatic turnstiles was implemented.
-Express train services resumed from 2005.
-The platforms for the Chikkō Line were extended in 2010.
+This station was made a standard, permanent stop from 29 January 2005.
+The platforms for the Chikkō Line were extended on 3 October 2009.